bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-04-09
+Summary of functionality through 2020-04-17

+    + added "star suit" and two extra jokers in keeping with the original deck specs

     + functional now, albeit without scoring or book / run tagging

     + UI messaging, dealing and discard completed (need to debug the later two)